abdulrahmanalaa123/ITI-sessions/networks/Lab2.md

 - It is encouraged to put ftp servers on dmz because if it does get compromised people dont get access to the private network or your sensitive info thats logical but yet i cant configure that atm so fuck it

 ### Policies
-- requests in firewalls in general go through a policy chain with each having its own priority in firewalld policies have a default priority of -1 which means it goes through the zone policy first policy priority numbers range from -3786 to 3786 (as i remember) and each policy have its own ports, targets, rules, etc
+- requests in firewalls in general go through a policy chain with each having its own priority in firewalld policies have a default priority of -1 which means it goes through the zone policy second
+- policy priority numbers range from -3786 to 3786 (as i remember) and each policy have its own ports, targets, rules, etc
+- negative being applied before the zone rules and positive being applied after the zone rules

 ### Zone Targets in firewalld

 - The zone targets are actions required to do when not following the defined rules